pfz3/pfz3.github.io/_posts/2014-08-24-first-post.md

 ## Background

+Machining (turning, milling, planing, drilling, etc..) is a common subtractive manufacturing process used to give products desired shapes.
+Material removal occurs due to intense shearing which induces failure at the tool-workpiece interface.
+The induced shearing produces chips as well as a new machined surface which may contain structuralal changes relative to the initial bulk material.

 Video taken in an SEM of various steels being cut with various cutting inserts.
 Click to be taken to the youtube video.

 <a href="https://www.youtube.com/watch?v=mRuSYQ5Npek&list=UUEEF2Y1AykbUkp0LEk7IV4A